 There are some differences between applying for a PGCE and applying via the School Direct route.
 With School Direct, applications are mainly handled by the Lead School, who are also much more involved in your selection and recruitment.

 The interview process is also different, as you will be interviewed by the University and the Lead School.
 The final decision following your interview will be made jointly by the University tutor and the Lead School member of staff.

-Applications can be made through UCAS.
-For up to date application openings and deadlines, please visit the UCAS website.
+Applications can be made through DfE Apply.
+For up to date application openings and deadlines, please visit the DfE Apply website.

 Funding your studies

 Unsalaried, tuition fee students will pay £9,250.
 Salaried students will be paid by the school.
 EU and home students can apply to the Student Loans Company for a tuition fee loan.

 You may also be eligible for a bursary if you are following the Training place route.
 You don't need to apply for these - if you meet the eligibility criteria you will automatically begin receiving payments.
 Find out more on Get into Teaching website.